tc39/notes/es8/2017-03/mar-23.md

 YK: I disagree with some aspects of what you said.
 Cloning an existing popular thing is not correct.

-BF: Pretty early on we talked about how it didn't make sense to combine types.
+BFS: Pretty early on we talked about how it didn't make sense to combine types.
 Are we thinking we will try to prevent people from trying to add them together.

 MPT: You can combine LocalDate and LocalTime, but you can't put it on the timeline because you don't have timezone information.

 MJ: So you can't do something like LocalDate and then say at 3:00, what is that exact value in UTC.
 You can't say that because then you involve a timezone.

-BF: So we couldn't for example compare with an instant.
+BFS: So we couldn't for example compare with an instant.

 MPT: Correct, you can't compare `LocalDateTime` with an instant, because you can't compare two instances that aren't on the global timeline.

-BF: This is what is concerning to me, having people do ambiguous things like what we talked about in the previous discussion (about time zone problems with the current `Date` API)
+BFS: This is what is concerning to me, having people do ambiguous things like what we talked about in the previous discussion (about time zone problems with the current `Date` API)

 MJ: Another clear example of why this is neccessary.
 One of the biggest things that comes up on S.O. is why do I have a disconect between HTML5 dateTime types and the ES6 Date types.
 Someone will take something from an `<input type='date'>` and throw it into a `Date` constructor.